jameshorangic-collab/Reconstruction-of-Time-Series-Classification-with-Deep-Neural-Networks/Results/Notes.md

 ## Network Architecture

-The faithful MLP follows this sequence:
+The MLP follows this sequence:

 `Input -> Dropout(0.1) -> Linear(500) -> ReLU -> Dropout(0.2) -> Linear(500) -> ReLU -> Dropout(0.2) -> Linear(500) -> ReLU -> Dropout(0.3) -> Linear(numberOfClasses) -> Softmax`

 For Adiac, the example configuration uses an input length of 176 and 37 output classes.
-The no-dropout ablation preserves the same dense architecture while removing all four dropout operations.
+The no-dropout version preserves this architecture while removing all four dropout operations from the forward pass and backpropigation.

 ## Random Seed and Reproducibility

 Two random sources are controlled at the beginning of training.
-Python's `random.seed(seed)` controls the order produced by `random.shuffle`, while `setSeed(seed)` resets the shared NumPy random-number generator used by the custom layers.
-This shared generator controls both Glorot weight initialization and dropout masks.
+Python's `random.seed(seed)` and NumPy's `setSeed(seed)` operatre as seperate controlls for variation, and allow for exact replicatoin of the results found in this paper.

 ## Data Preprocessing and Normalization